mdnetto/crackle_pop/README.md

 # crackle_pop

 This is a program that prints out the numbers 1 to 100 (inclusive).

-- If the number is divisible by 3, print Crackle instead of the number.
+- If the number is divisible by 3, it prints Crackle instead of the number.
-- If it's divisible by 5, print Pop.
-If it's divisible by both 3 and 5, print CracklePop.
+- If it's divisible by 5, it prints Pop.
+- If it's divisible by both 3 and 5, it prints CracklePop.

 It is written in PHP!